State Council of Manchukuo: The State Council building

-The State Council Building was an imposing five-story structure with two four-story wings built in downtown Hsinking in reinforced concrete with a portal frame construction with a pseudo-oriental roof with towers.
+The State Council Building was an imposing five-story structure with two four-story wings built in downtown Xinjing in reinforced concrete with a portal frame construction with a pseudo-oriental roof with towers.
 The building was designed so that its main entrance faces west.
 The building is still in use today by the Jilin provincial government in the People's Republic of China.
 Each of the main cabinet-level ministries also had its own imposing building.
 Many of these structures are still in use in various capacities in modern China.